CommonSenseMath.com

 • A Challenge makes it FUN

-• Don’t “master” all levels the 1st time
+• Don’t “master” all levels of a game the 1st time

 • Be determined, stick with it